GammaRBurst/PathfinderUtilities/README.md

 * __Hit dice__: Similar to the CR filter. _Software implementation completed, database update in progress._
 * __Speed__: It'll be possible to filter by movement type.
 The actual speeds, as well as maneuverability for flight speed won't be available though; only movement types (land, burrow, climb, fly, swim, others). _Software implementation completed, database update in progress._
 * __Ability scores__: Similar to the CR filter. _Software implementation completed, database update in progress._
-* __Double-valued checkboxes__: For most options it will be possible to click to select it (green tick), or double-click or right-click to negate it (red cross).
+* __Triple-valued checkboxes__: For most options it will be possible to click to select it (green tick), or double-click or right-click to negate it (red cross).
 As before, an empty checkbox means that the presence or absence of the option is irrelevant.
 For example it will be possible to select all creature with the _evil_ subtype, but not the _lawful_ and _chaotic_ subtypes.
 A few other checkboxes, those that include variant creatures, mixed groups and unique creatures, have now the option to show only these creatures (blue circle). _Implementation completed._
 * __Disable links__: It'll be possible to disable links, if so desired. _Implementation completed._
+* __Sorting__: It'll be possible to sort based on CR/MR (only current possibility), CR/MR and then name, only name or completely random order. _Studying the problem._
+* __New options__: I'm planning to add the _goblinoid_ and _reptilian_ subtypes, as well as a _no racial HD_ group (I'll probably come up with a better name). _Nothing done yet._
 * A few corrections to the database and some rearrangement to the software. _In progress._

 I expect this new version to be ready for the second half of May.

 I'm also studying templates more closely, in particular what are the requisites and what are the effects on the creatures.
-I was right when I said there are a lot of things to consider, but maybe it's doable.
+I was right when I said there are a lot of things to consider, but maybe it's doable, at least partly.
 It will need further research and won't probably be included in the next update.